-The interest rate environment has resulted in increases in investment return in 2023 and 2024.
-Fluctuations in investment return resulted in lower investment return in 2022.
+The interest rate environment has resulted in increases in investment return.

-ACE's Board of Directors approved the distribution to members in January of each fiscal year.
+The distribution to members is at the discretion and approval of ACE's Board of Directors.
+The distribution was approved in January of each fiscal year.

 General Trends and Significant Events